NorbertBodendorfer/BMN_MCMC/ReadMe.txt

 SYM1DMMMT_adapted_thermalize:
 - this code is useful to determine a good choice of integration parameters (ntau, dtau).
 It changes ntau while keeping the step size ntau * dtau for Hamiltonian MCMC fixed until an acceptance rate of 80% is reached.
 It writes the resutls into a file that is passed as the third argument to the program.
+- this version of the code does not have contrains in P and Myers implemented, so the input file takes 6 parameters less.

 Compiling the code:
 1) in the file matrix_parallel/size_parallel.h change the compile time parameters such as lattice size, N, and parallelization to the desired quantities.
 For supersymmetric simulations, one needs ndim=9. nsublat and nblock need to be at least 2.